malinky/malinky-ajax-pagination/readme.txt

 = 2.0.0 =
 * Added a javascript function that allows the plugin to be initialized at anytime.
 This is useful if you need to run additional javascript following the initial page load.
+* Added 3 custom events that fire during stages of the pagination.
 * Fix issue where pagination clicks didn't trigger the correct target.

 = 1.3.0 =